CACI-IMG/ForecasterDocs/user-guide/Getting-started/Quick-start.md

 1. CACI Forecaster installed,
 2. A valid licence key (on first running Forecaster, an automatic key request will be generated - send this to us and we will get back to you with the relevant licence key)
-3. the "Car Insurance" dataset; this can be downloaded from the link below.
+3. The "Car Insurance" dataset; this can be downloaded from the link below.

 {% file src="data/Car-Insurance.csv" caption="Car-Insurance.csv" %}